A trip to Cataratas do Iguassu in BrazilAll the answers for your questions about the largest waterfalls in South America

 Lots of people choose to go with private cars or even taxi, but I believe that this happens because they don’t know it better.
 There’s a fine public transport alternative for this destination.
 It is a bus that leaves the TTU (Terminal de Transportes Urbanos) in downtown Foz and goes directly to the park’s entrance.
 I mean, literally a few meters of where you can get the ticket!
 It is amazing.
 The whole journey will cost you something like 1 or 1,50 euros per person per ride.

 The Cataratas do Iguassu are one of the most beautiful places you can visit in the world.
 They are one of the New 7 Wonders of Nature and if you have the chance to go, please do!
 If you do, let us know how it was.
 I hope this post could answer some of your questions about this destination and if you have any questions left, talk to us on our Facebook Group or leave a comment here on this post!
+If all those photos didn’t convince you to plan your trip, maybe those reasons to book your flight to Brazil will.

 And if you liked this post, please subscribe to our lovely newsletter.
 Sometimes we host giveaways and discount codes for many destinations.
 We promise you we’ll never spam you.